Capital allowance relief may be available on assets purchased for use in your business, such as transport vehicles, machinery or equipment.

 - assets already in your possession that you later used in your business

 - assets that were given to you or to your business, rather than being purchased by you or your business

 The above items should generally be claimed for through WDA instead.

 To work out the amount you can claim through AIA, total up the cost of any eligible purchases made within that tax year.
 If your total is less than the AIA limit, you can in effect claim 100% of the value of your purchased assets for that year, as long as they are eligible for AIA.

-Where your total is more than the AIA limit, and the purchased assets are eligible, it may be possible to claim the excess through a
+Where your total is more than the AIA limit, and the purchased assets are eligible (such as for cars, items given to your business or items owned by you for another reason than using in your business), it may be possible to claim through a Writing Down allowance instead.

 Under WDA, a percentage of the cost of eligible business purchases can be claimed for.
 The specific percentage will depend on the asset itself.